Garima Sharma

 Selected Work in Progress

-The Effects of Mandated Maternity Leave on Young Women’s Labor Market Outcomes (with Lisa Ho, Shreya Tandon, Stephanie Revelio, and Pulak Ghosh).
+The Effects of Mandated Maternity Leave on Young Women’s Labor Market Outcomes (with Lisa Ho, Shreya Tandon, Stephanie Hao, and Pulak Ghosh).